ZJULWind/ZJULWind.github.io/docs/fundamental/FDS/Lec09 Hashing.md

 Use a new function to hash those elements into the new table.

 ## 六、题目
-!!! question question
-    - The average search time of searching a hash table with N elements is:
+!!! question "The average search time of searching a hash table with N elements is:"
     - A.O(1)
     - B.O(logN)
     - C.O(N)